 Aluminium is also far more lightweight and flexible than copper, addressing many of the practical issues engineers might encounter with copper.
 It is far more malleable, so engineers designing a plate-fin exchanger for a gas furnace will find that it is better suited to the intricacies of the fins.

-For example, metal supplier Gränges provides aluminium alloy FA6825 H14SR via Matmatch’s database of heat exchanger materials.
+For example, metal supplier Gränges provides aluminium alloy FA6825 H14SR that is suitable for heat exchangers in energy applications.
 This alloy is fortified with elements such as zinc and manganese to give the alloy a higher tensile strength after brazing.
 The metal forms large grains during the process, which improve its sag behaviour.

 The characteristics of aluminium and copper are very closely matched in terms of suitability for heat exchangers, with the key deciding factor ultimately being the application’s practical requirements.